Catastrophe Prototyping Fields

 The sooner we start seeing nature as something we are a part of rather than something that warrants containment or preservation, the sooner we can unlock the intelligence and beauty that such a partnership can provide.
 But cities and the populations they engender need spaces to undertake these explorations.
 But laboratories and computers in isolation are not enough.
 The answers necessary to address the problems of today and tomorrow lie within the built environment itself precisely because it is built.
 But the project of the city is always incomplete and it takes innovative solutions that in all likelihood lie beyond the capability of the human imagination.
 Imagining, imaging and accessing solutions that lie beyond the thinkable may be our best hope for designing a future for cities that might actually exist.

-Created by Ryan Cook and Josh Taron
+Text by Josh Taron